 The numbers on the Canvas reports are an estimate of the cash transactions in the business.

 The original paper-based design relied on approximate numbers, not drawn directly from the accounts.
-The initial feedback we had from accountants and bookkeepers was that this was far too approximate – it would be relying on the client’s best guess and was unlikely to be accurate enough to be useful.
-We can’t get exact cash transactions from the accounting system but we’ve used some smart guesses to get something close that won’t require much effort on the part of the advisor whilst consulting with the client.
+The initial feedback we had from accountants and bookkeepers was that this was far too approximate.
+Purely, as this would be relying on the client’s best guess and was unlikely to be accurate enough to be useful.
+We can’t get exact cash transactions from the accounting system, but we’ve used some smart guesses to get something close that won’t require much effort on the part of the advisor whilst consulting with the client.

 Changing the numbers

-We don’t save those numbers anywhere (but it would be a good idea, wouldn’t it?) so remember to update your budgets afterwards.
+We don’t save those numbers anywhere so remember to update your budgets afterwards.

 Don’t forget that you can also re-configure the reports to, for example, run the Actuals canvas for the last month or quarter and the forecast one for the next month.